ddell003/webchek-ui/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

+## Connecting to API

+1. Follow the docs to set up the API [API Repository](https://github.com/ddell003/webchek-api).
+2. Copy the server url into environments/environments.ts and update the calue for apiUrl if needed
+3. Run ng -serve

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.